jppollmeier/jppollmeier.github.io/README.md

 ### 2.5 Algorithmic Approaches
+In this Section I will go over all the different approaches I used to evaluate wether there is a significantly better team than firstly a naivly selected team and secondly a generous amount of randomly generated teams.
+The foundation of all my algorithmic approaches is an initial simulation where each Pokémon battles against every other Pokémon to determine which ones perform the best giving me a starting point for all my approaches.

+!!!*This comprehensive performance matrix, illustrated by an image of the first 151 Pokémon from Generation 1, serves as a visual representation to help grasp the performance of each Pokémon and guides the development of subsequent algorithms.*!!!

 #### 2.5.1 Graph Theory Algorithms
 *Describe the initial use of graph theory algorithms to analyze Pokémon attributes and relationships.
 Discuss the results obtained and any challenges faced.*
+In the early stages I primarily concerned myself with graph theory and ranking algorithms to get a feel for the individual pokemon.
+Using the network library NetworkX I quickly was set up for initial analysis of all pokemon and their relations.
+Using this Network which has a node for each pokemon and an edge from pokemon A to B if pokemon A beats pokemon B with probability p >= threshold.
+Initially I was on the lookout for Kings and Dominating Sets.
+Kings are defined as as Verteces which can reach any Vertex through an edge.
+A n-King is a Vertex which does the same but using n Edges.
+Using this I wanted to Rule out the exisence of clear *must Pick* pokemon.
+Besides that I looked into the existance of minimal Dominating Sets where the Vertex count is <= 6.
+A dominating Set is a Set of Verteces which reaches every other Vertex through 1 Edge.
+By this I investigated the existance of good teams which "dominate" the whole list of Pokemon.
+Next I looked into different ranking algorithms like Pagerank and others to identify differences to the very rudimentary ranking of pokemon by their average win probability.
+Finally I looked into Communities and if there are any noteworthy interconnection points or gaps in the graph which force teams to have certain pokemon on their roster in order to be successful.

 #### 2.5.2 Iterative Methods
 *Explain the use of iterative methods to iteratively improve Pokémon team configurations.
 Discuss the rationale behind this approach and the results achieved.*
+After finishing up the Graph Theoretical approach of identifying a best Pokemon team I mainly concerned myself with an iterative approach which starts out with a randomly assembled team and tries to converge onto a *best team*.

 *Generally the algorithms used can be divided into two groups.
 Firstly Algorithms which have been used to shrink the number of pokemon which might belong into the best pokemon team, lets call this candidate pool, and reducing the number of pokemons which a team can face to give battles some meaning and reduce overall noise, opponent pool.
 Secondly the algorithm which based on our previous findings and assumptions finds the best pokemon team using an iterative approach.*
 ~~Algorithms employed can be diveded into two groups: